Nelly Makdessy

-Nelly Makdessy (نيللي مقدسي [ˈnel.li ˈmaʔdesi]; born October 10, 1979) is a Lebanese singer, songwriter, record producer, instrumentalist and model.
+Nelly Makdessy (نيللي مقدسي [ˈnel.li ˈmaʔdesi]; born October 10, 1979) is a Lebanese actress, singer, songwriter, record producer, instrumentalist and model.
 Nelly started her career in the amateurs TV program "Kaass El Noujoum" which was broadcast on the Lebanese channel LBC in early 1990s, she sang in the category of Folklore Music.
 Makdessy released four albums in her career and eleven singles. her first album ' produced two hit singles including "Shouf El Ein" and "Machie Al Maghror".
 It was her most successful album until the 2005 album Oof Oof.

 In 2008, Makdessy released two hit singles, "Ya'esh El Hob" and "Ya Nar Nari".

 Biography

 Early years: Kaass El Noujoum

 She started her musical career in the amateurs TV program "Kaass El Noujoum" presented on the popular entertainment channel Lebanese Broadcasting Corporation (aka LBC), where she won the first place, and got three golden cups.
 She was also studying law at the same time.
 After her success in "Kaass El Noujoum" she devoted herself to music and she signed to a record label in Beirut called Music Master.
 In their studios she recorded several songs.
 She started experimenting with different instruments, sounds, genres and vocal styles.

 Makdessy began to appear on a variety of television channels, including Middle East Broadcasting Center (aka MBC), Qatar, Dubai, Arab Radio and Television Network (aka ART) and the popular entertainment channel Lebanese Broadcasting Corporation (aka LBC) as promotion.